MicrosoftDocs/Hololens/hololens/hololens2-diagnose-network-issues.md

 On your PC, install and start Fiddler.
 Configure Fiddler to allow remote computers to connect:

 1. Go to Fiddler **Settings** and select **Connections**.
-1. Note the listening port for Fiddler (the default is 8866).
+1. Note the listening port for Fiddler (the default is 8866, and 8888 for Fiddler Classic).
 1. Select **Allow remote computers to connect**.

+    **Note:** Under **Tools -> Options -> HTTPS**, select capturing **HTTPS Connects/Decrypt** for remote clients only.
+This way, we won't capture local traffic, but only the traffic coming from the HoloLens.

    ![Fiddler Connections Settings dialogue box](images/fiddler-connection-settings.png)